RaydanOMGr/GlowingEyes/README.md

 Suggest your ideas in the issues section!

 ## Known Issues
-- Some users have issues with their skins faces when the eyes are on -- Update: I might have fixed the issue, but I'm not sure, gotta try it out
 - It seems ReplayMod doesn't record the glowing eyes, but I don't see it as crucial for now.
 In case more people want this feature, I'll try to fix it -- Update: I have looked into the issue and I might have an idea how to fix it.

 ## Thanks!